 When the little triangle has a 2 inside and the code of either HDPE or PE-HD under it, you know that the plastic it adorns is made from high-density polyethylene.
 Like PET plastics, HDPE plastics are picked up by most curbside recycling companies.
 So keep tossing your milk jugs, household cleaner bottles, and harder plastic containers used for things like yogurt or butter into the recycling bin.

 Here’s where it gets difficult.
 Plastics marked with PVC (and a number 3), LDPE or PE-LE (number 4), and PP (number 5) have limited recyclability.
 Toys and some food containers are made from PVC, while some thin plastic bags are made from LDPE (or PE-LE) plastics.
 PP stands for polypropylene, a tough plastic used for making straws, soda cups and some food containers.
 Your best bet is to check with your curbside pickup company to make sure they will accept such items.

-Styrofoam is labeled with a number 6 triangle and the letters PS underneath.
-There’s very limited recycling available for Styrofoam, which is why most companies have done away with it.
+Expanded polystyrene (commonly known by Dow product brand name Styrofoam) is labeled with a number 6 triangle and the letters PS underneath.
+There’s very limited recycling available for expanded polystyrene, which is why most companies have done away with it.
 However, you can still find it in electronics packaging and in every to go restaurant in creation.
 Check with your community to see where to find a facility for PS recycling.

 When I was doing my research, I found that my town accepts all plastics, numbered 1 through 7, except for 6 (polystyrene).
 This is particularly interesting since number 7 plastics, labeled “OTHER,” are often non-recyclable.
 I wonder if they’re just throwing it away?
 These plastics include BPA — which you shouldn’t be using anyway — polycarbonate and bio-based plastics which are used for food containers and water bottles.